Monday, 29 August 2016

 SEABASS / BARRAMUNDI / BHETKI DRY CURRY

 This fish loving Bengali has not blogged about a fish dish for quite sometime.
 As told before, we do not always get the fish varieties we grew up eating at this place.
 To be precise, we do get them all at all time, but frozen.
 Hence, I do not find any reason to compromise on taste or health.
-This is a place where a variety of sea fish are available, even after few years of stay, I failed to adapt to their taste.
+This is a place where a variety of sea fish are available, fresh.
+Even after few years of stay, I failed to adapt to their taste.
 To change with time, place, environment is a necessity and I am poor at that.
 Perhaps, I am unfit for the world itself.
-Ability of acceptance is a quality if one has it, I have no regrets either for not having it.
+The ability of acceptance is a quality if one has it, I have no regrets either for not having that much.

 INGREDIENTS :